 The family partnership process begins as soon as the family is enrolled in the program and continues to adjust as needed throughout the year.
-During the registration process and throughout the year, families establish a Family Planning Agreement describing the family's goals, strategies for achieving each goal and a system for tracking progress.
-Examples of Family Development Goals include financial counseling, employment/job training, kindergarten readiness, and health training, among others.
-Home visits are offered twice a year-usually in October and April-and there are 2 parent-teacher conferences.
+During the registration process and throughout the year, families establish a Family Partnership Agreement describing the family's goals, Strategies for achieving each goal and a system for tracking progress.
+Examples of Family Development Goals include financial counseling, employment/job training, kindergarten readiness, self-care awareness, parent/child relationships and health & mental health training, among others.
+Home visits are offered twice a year-usually in September and March-and there are 3 parent-teacher conferences.
 Family Workers also plan monthly events for parents' participation.

-(G) The agency's efforts to prepare children for kindergarten School Readiness & Preparation for Kindergarten
+(G) The agency's efforts to prepare children for kindergarten

+School Readiness & Preparation for Kindergarten